Passionate about ‘Speaking for the Animals’

 Leather is no longer an option for me.

-I was a Pescetarian from 1992 until this past summer when I completely cut off fish from my diet.
+I was a Pescetarian from 1992 until 2012 when I completely cut off fish from my diet.
 I am also the webmaster of my local animal rights protection agency.
 I do what I can, but I’ve realized I haven’t been doing enough!

 So I thought about it.
 I cannot donate as much time and money as I would like, but what I can do is donate my voice.
 Today, on my birthday, I decided to give PETA a gift and wrote them a letter offering my voiceover services.